roshandathathri/roshandathathri.github.io/_pages/about.md

 # News

+* Our "Kimbap: A Node-Property Map System for Distributed Graph Analytics" paper was accepted to **ASPLOS 2024**.
+* I'm serving on the Program Committee for **ASPLOS 2024**.
 * I'm joining Microsoft Research.
 * I'm serving on the Program Committee for **IPDPS 2023**.
 * I'm serving on the Program Committee for **PACT 2022**.